Home Login Sign up Profile Log out

 Friulian Phrase English Meaning

-MandiHello and goodbye (the universal Friulian greeting)
+MandiHello and goodbye (universal Friulian greeting)

 BundiGood morning